 Frequently Asked Questions

 The co-design process ensures that residents are partners in planning.
 It’s a cyclical process in which we conduct research, reach out to and engage residents in the conversation, and then analyze what we’ve found before starting the process over again.
 The process is founded on the following shared principles: share power, prioritize relationships, include all points of view, use all kinds of knowledge and test solutions early and often.
 As a resident, your experience and personal narrative are critical parts of establishing a set of practices and strategies.

-Where do structural protection (like levees) or restoration projects (like sediment diversions) fit into this process?
+Where do structural risk reduction projects (like levees) or restoration projects (like sediment diversions and marsh creation) fit into this process?

 This particular process expands on—but is not the same as—the ongoing work in Louisiana to provide structural risk reduction to communities and restore or maintain wetlands.
-The focus here is on adaptation strategies.
+The focus here is specifically on adaptation.

 This process recognizes that despite all the money and energy we dedicate to fighting land loss or mitigating flood risk, we’re losing land faster than we can restore it.
 We have to plan for less land and more risk, and figure out how we can adapt to different levels of risk in different areas of the state.

 As populations continue to increase in low-risk areas, places with low risk need to be prepared for population growth without also increasing their own flood risk.
-To ensure a high quality of life for residents, good development decisions for the future have to start being made today.
+To ensure a high quality of life for residents, good development decisions for the future must start being made today.

-At the end of the planning process each parish will have an adaptation plan that is based on the needs of communities within that parish.
+At the end of the planning process, each parish will have an adaptation plan — think of this as a guide — based on the stated needs of communities within that parish.
 Additionally, the state continues to move towards implementation of the 10 LA SAFE demonstration projects selected for funding, investing in at least one pilot project created during the planning process for each eligible parish.
 More information on the LA SAFE demonstration projects can be found here.